- Call now

 It is critical to be properly informed about the legal implications of any non married close personal relationship in which you may be involved.
-We can advise those in de facto relationships in Sydney or anywhere else in Australia on their legal rights and responsibilities as a couple.
+We can advise those in de facto relationships within one of our many office locations: Sydney, Parramatta, Canberra, the Northern Beaches, or Norwest, or anywhere else in Australia via our contact page, on their legal rights and responsibilities as a couple.

-In the past, what constitutes a de facto relationship, and the legal implications which arose as a result of being involved in a de facto relationship, were widely defined and varied between states and territories.
-However, most definitions include that a de facto relationship is a relationship between:
+In the past, what constitutes a de facto relationship, and the legal implications which arose as a result were widely defined and varied between states and territories.
+However, most definitions include that i is a relationship between:

 Current law does allow de facto couples to reach agreement about property and financial issues upon relationship breakdown, and our lawyers can advise upon options for recording agreements in legally binding documents.

-The legal implications of de facto relationships, including those involving children, can be significant and at times quite unexpected.
+The legal implications of de facto couples, including those involving children, can be significant and at times quite unexpected.
+If you want to find out the difference between a de-facto relationship and marriage, please click here.
 For more information and legal advice, contact us to make an appointment with a family lawyer to discuss your situation.